Peter R. Chase Sells 1,000 Shares of Chase Corp. (CCF) Stock

 Chase Corp.
-(NYSEMKT:CCF) insider Peter R. Chase sold 1,000 shares of Chase Corp. stock in a transaction that occurred on Wednesday, January 4th.
-The stock was sold at an average price of $84.98, for a total value of $84,980.00.
-Following the transaction, the insider now owns 532,730 shares in the company, valued at approximately $45,271,395.40.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+(NYSEMKT:CCF) insider Peter R. Chase sold 1,000 shares of the company’s stock in a transaction that occurred on Friday, January 6th.
+The stock was sold at an average price of $86.71, for a total value of $86,710.00.
+Following the transaction, the insider now directly owns 532,730 shares in the company, valued at $46,193,018.30.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.

-The firm also recently announced an annual dividend, which was paid on Wednesday, December 7th.
-Shareholders of record on Friday, November 11th were given a dividend of $0.70 per share.
-This is a boost from Chase Corp.’s previous annual dividend of $0.65.
-The ex-dividend date was Tuesday, November 8th.
-This represents a yield of 1.1%.
-Chase Corp.’s payout ratio is presently 20.44%.

-WARNING: “Peter R. Chase Sells 1,000 Shares of Chase Corp.
-(CCF) Stock” was first reported by The Vista Voice and is owned by of The Vista Voice.
-If you are reading this news story on another domain, it was stolen and republished in violation of US and international trademark & copyright legislation.
-The correct version of this news story can be viewed at http://www.thevistavoice.org/2017/01/06/peter-r-chase-sells-1000-shares-of-chase-corp-ccf-stock/1141890.html.
+TRADEMARK VIOLATION WARNING: This piece of content was reported by The Vista Voice and is owned by of The Vista Voice.
+If you are viewing this piece of content on another publication, it was illegally stolen and reposted in violation of U.S. & international copyright and trademark laws.
+The legal version of this piece of content can be viewed at http://www.thevistavoice.org/2017/01/10/peter-r-chase-sells-1000-shares-of-chase-corp-ccf-stock-2/1146138.html.

 Chase Corporation (Chase) is a manufacturer of protective materials for high reliability applications.
 The Company operates in two segments: industrial materials segment and construction materials segment.
 The industrial materials segment represents its specified products, which are used in or integrated into another company’s product with demand dependent upon general economic conditions.